National Volunteer Week with The Blueshirts

-April 17th through April 23th marks the celebration of volunteers
+April 17 – April 23 marks the celebration of volunteers

 This National Volunteer Week, our volunteers will continue raising funds and awareness for our brothers and sisters in need across the globe through our IRaise Ramadan campaign.
 They will be assisting with hot meals distributions, meal pack events, hygiene kit assemblies, packaging food boxes, and supporting our fundraising events.